 Tip: Crackling car speakers are not something you would like to experience in your car.
 Because a bad connection is a common reason for this issue, you may need to start the repair by replacing wires and connectors.
 These key elements of any car audio you can find on Amazon.com by clicking the links.

-In the article below we will go through these causes in more detail, and also will explain how to deal with crackling speakers, and how to prevent car speakers from crackling.
+In the article below, I will go through these causes in more detail and also will explain how to deal with a crackling speaker and how to prevent car speakers from crackling.

 The cracking speaker often means that something is wrong with the wire connection of the speakers.
 There are two main causes for speakers’ connection to be bad:

 - Torn speaker wires.
 This happens especially with old car audio installation where over the years cables are damaged in the tight spots of doors, that being opened and closed thousands of times in a year.
 For the best audio experience, it is worth replacing factory speakers with high-quality OFC wires that are available on Amazon.